Golumpa/hoyolab-auto-login/README.md

   * Tears of Themis - [Daily Sign-in](https://act.hoyolab.com/bbs/event/signin/nxx/index.html?act_id=e202202281857121)

 - **Why aren't you using GitHub Actions?**
-There has been multiple repositories getting taken down due to violation of GitHub's Terms of Service.
-Unfortunately, due to the nature of this script (which counts as account automation), it's better safe than sorry.
-Again, as a disclaimer, **I take no responsibility of the security and safety of your account by using this script**.
+It may lead to this repository getting taken down by GitHub for violation of their Terms of Service.

-- **I need specific help**
+- **It's something else**
-You are free to join my [Discord server](https://dsc.gg/transience) and post your question there.
-I'll reply when I'm free and try to help from what I know.
+Feel free to join my [Discord server](https://dsc.gg/transience) and post your question there.
+I'll try to reply as soon as I can.

 ## Updating